Skip to main content

 Summary

-The Internet Quality Improvement and Evaluation System (iQIES) is a nationwide platform that thousands of healthcare providers and surveyors use daily to submit patient assessment data and evaluate quality of care for Medicare and Medicaid beneficiaries.
+The Internet Quality Improvement and Evaluation System (iQIES) is a nationwide platform that thousands of healthcare providers and surveyors use daily.
+They submit patient assessment data and evaluate quality of care for Medicare and Medicaid beneficiaries.
 As a subcontractor to Ventera, we helped modernize iQIES from a legacy desktop application into a cloud-based, user-centered system — improving the user experience, establishing a scalable design system, and delivering key parts of the modern front end.

 A doctor taking a woman's blood pressure.